C.S.D. Municipal

-Club Social y Deportivo Municipal (/es/), also known as Municipal or Los Rojos (the Reds), are a Guatemalan professional football club based in Guatemala City.
+Club Social y Deportivo Municipal (/es/), also known as Municipal or Los Rojos (the Reds), is a Guatemalan professional football club based in Guatemala City.
+They compete in the Liga Bantrab, the top tier of Guatemalan football.

-They compete in the Liga Guate, the top tier of Guatemalan football, and play their home matches at the Estadio El Trébol.
+The club plays their home matches at the Estadio El Trébol.
 As of 2015, they are the team that has remained the most years at the top level in Guatemala, having done so since the inception of the national league in 1942.
-They have won the domestic league 32 times, most recently winning the 2024 Clausura tournament.
+They have won the domestic league 33 times, most recently winning the 2026 Clausura tournament.
 They won the CONCACAF Champions' Cup in 1974.

-Municipal are the most popular football club in Guatemala and are traditional rivals of Comunicaciones, who are also based in Guatemala City, and with whom they share the lead in all-time league titles in the country with 32 each as of 2024.
+Municipal are the most popular football club in Guatemala and are traditional rivals of Comunicaciones, who are also based in Guatemala City, Municipal is the all time winningest team with 33 titles as of 2026.

 History

 The club was founded on May 17, 1936, by workers of the Ayuntamiento (city hall) of the Guatemala City municipality, hence the name Municipal.
 They were first promoted to the top division, (then called Liga Capitalina) in 1938.
 They finished in second place in their debut season, and have since remained in the top division.